25-May-20 Update: Opening up on Sat 11-3pm.

 I had the Lasik surgery and 6 months later was told I’d have to have the right eye Lasiked a second time.
 This is not unusual, as you have to visit the eye surgeon monthly to see if the corrected vision deteriorates or not.
 When it does get worse, the process is repeated.
 The surgery worked again, but 6 months later I was stopped in my car at a traffic light when I shut my left eye and realised I couldn’t see the light at all with my right eye.
 This totally freaked me out.

-An optometrist and 2 ophthalmologists later, I was having emergency surgery on the right eye for a macular hole.
+So I had to visit an eye care center and later I was having emergency surgery on the right eye for a macular hole.
 If a relatively young person gets a macular hole it almost always correlates to an eye injury or laser eye surgery.
 No one had orally told me that with Lasik surgery one runs the risk of getting a detached retina, let alone a macular hole.
 It may have been listed on the surgery consent form of possible complications, but I really wanted to have this eye surgery, and the form said complications were very rare.
 I was told that I might see halos around lights at night, but that was about it.

 Before I had the Lasik surgery I had lower than average eye pressure, but after the surgery I now have higher than average eye pressure, and thus have glaucoma in both eyes.
 I simply wasn’t told what the risks were, for example, that the chance for complications increases if you’re female, if you’re over 40 years old, and when you’re seriously myopic.
 I could have been told that given these 3 risk factors my chances of having a problem increased from 1 in 10,000 to 1 in a 100 (these figures are not exact, but any indication of increased risk could have been indicated).
 If it had been put to me in this context I wouldn’t have gone through with the surgery.